Lange Antares

-The Antares is a glider built by Lange Aviation produced with three different wingspans, 18, 20 and 23 meters.
+The Lange Antares is a glider built by Lange Aviation produced with three different wingspans, 18, 20 and 23 meters.
 The 20 and 23 meter variants can be equipped with a 42-kW electric motor and SAFT VL 41M lithium-ion batteries.

-The EM 42 is a fixed-shaft brushless DC electric motor (see Lange EA 42) running at 190-288 V, and drawing up to 160 A, the 42 kW motor can deliver up to 216 N.m of torque over a speed range of 160-1600 RPM with a total efficiency of 90%.
+The EM 42 is a fixed-shaft brushless DC electric motor running at 190-288 V, and drawing up to 160 A, the 42 kW motor can deliver up to 216 N.m of torque over a speed range of 160-1600 RPM with a total efficiency of 90%.
 Maximum continuous power is 38.5 kW, the motor weighs 29 kg, and the weight of power electronics is 10 kg.
 The motor turns a two-blade fixed-pitch propeller, LF-P42, constructed of composite materials, having a diameter of two meters.

 The battery system consists of two battery packs positioned in the leading edges of both inner wings (72 cells divided into 24 modules containing 3 cells each).
 The battery life is expected to be 3000 cycles or 20 years.
 The capacity of the battery is 41 Ah (specific energy 136 Wh/kg and specific peak power 794 W/kg).
 The batteries can deliver 13 minutes at maximum power and maximum climb speed, and can climb 3,000 meters on one battery charge; in reality, in warm climates, motor and electronics temperature limitations can limit the achievable climb height.
 The charger is integrated inside the fuselage so when landing elsewhere the pilot merely has to find a (16A) electric outlet socket.
 The glider has a modem connected to its main computer so that Lange technicians can, in theory, run diagnostics remotely.
 The same modem allows the pilot remote control & monitoring of the battery charging process.

 The undercarriage and engine doors are electro-hydraulically operated.
 The tailwheel is steerable.
 The wing has an elliptical planform, with winglets and wing-tip wheels.
 The glide polar shows excellent high speed performance.